bitshares/bitshares.github.io-old/_content/en/developers.md

 Every single Bitcoin exchange is already performing a similar role to a gateway.
-Users transfer funds to the exchange, the exchange tracks how much it owes each user, and when a user asks for a withdraw the exchange sends the funds back.
+Users transfer funds to the exchange, the exchange tracks how much it owes each user, and when a user asks for a withdrawal the exchange sends the funds back.
 While the funds are on the exchange users can quickly and safely perform trades with other users of the same exchange.

 A BitShares gateway does the exact same process, the only difference is that the database that tracks the users' deposits to the exchange is the BitShares block chain.
 When a user transfers fiat dollars or bitcoin to a gateway, the gateway responds by transferring an IOU asset issued by the gateway back to the user.
 When the user returns the IOU to the gateway the gateway sends fiat dollars or bitcoin back to the user.

 The IOU asset is tremendously useful to users in the BitShares ecosystem because it serves as a very flexible multi-party escrow asset.
-Users will use an IOU USD from your gateway to trade against BitUSD and/or IOUs from other gateways.
-Users will want to store value in BitUSD because it is mostly free of counter party risk, but when it comes time to convert BitUSD back to fiat USD they will do so through a gateway.
+Users will use an IOU USD from a gateway to trade against BitUSD and/or IOUs from other gateways.
+Users will want to store value in BitUSD because it is mostly free of counterparty risk, but when it comes time to convert BitUSD back to fiat USD they will do so through a gateway.

 ## Legal Compliance